realpython/python-guide/docs/writing/style.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 While some compound statements such as list comprehensions are
-allowed and appreciated for their brevity and their expressivity,
+allowed and appreciated for their brevity and their expressiveness,
 it is bad practice to have two disjoint statements on the same line.

 **Bad**